morbitz/razorenhanced.github.io/doc/tutorials/VSCode-autocomplete-setup.md

 ## 9. In the Scripting Tab of ER, Add the file you created in the ER Script folder

-## 10 .In the …\RazorEnh\Lib directory, create a file named AutoComplete.py, and paste:
+## 10. In the …\RazorEnhanced\Lib directory
-    - Empty shell to allow from AutoComplete import * to work.
+- create a empty file named AutoComplete.py
 - Save the file.
-    - This allows ER to find an empty AutoComplete.py file and not kick out an error, while still allowing VSC to find the AutoComplete.py file in the ER Config folder.
+This allows RE to find an empty AutoComplete.py file and not trigger an error, while still allowing VSC to find the AutoComplete.py file in the RE Config folder.

 ## 11. Test the execution of the test file that was created in VSC, and make sure it runs successfully in ER.